Local Dissipativity Analysis of Nonlinear Systems: Local dissipativity analysis

 \subsection{Storage function conditions}

-\thmrefs \ref{thm:dissNoCA} and \ref{thm:dissCA} give conditions for a \ac{cpa} function or a combined \ac{cpa} and quadratic function, respectively, adhere to the QSR dissipativity condition \eqref{eq:qsrLMI} across a region of the state space. \thmref \ref{thm:dissCA} considers the case where the system dynamics are such that any input affine term disappears at the origin, while \thmref \ref{thm:dissCA} allows for non-zero control affine terms at the origin.
+\thmrefs \ref{thm:dissNoCA} and \ref{thm:dissCA} give conditions for a \ac{cpa} function or a combined \ac{cpa} and quadratic function, respectively, adhere to the QSR dissipativity condition \eqref{eq:qsrLMI} across a region of the state space. \thmref \ref{thm:dissNoCA} considers the case where the system dynamics make all input affine terms disappear at the origin, while \thmref \ref{thm:dissCA} admits non-zero control affine terms at the origin.
 This distinction is important, as all error bounds in the optimization problem must be zero at the origin to prevent infeasibility.
 While this always occurs when the input term disappears, a modified quadratic and \ac{cpa} storage function (which is quadratic at the origin) is needed for the nonzero case.